aggie-innovation-platform/aiphelper/README.md

 ## Azure

-`aiphelper` requires Azure to already be authenticated and will use a series of locations to look for credentials: environment variables, a managed identity, or the azure CLI.
+`aiphelper` requires Azure to already be authenticated and by default will use a series of locations to look for credentials: environment variables, a managed identity, or the azure CLI.
 To learn more, see [DefaultAzureCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity#readme-defaultazurecredential).

 The easiest way to get started is to use the `az login` command to authenticate the azure CLI with Azure.

+If you need to specify an authentication method, such as to use CLI or ENV credentials on an Azure VM with a managed identity, use the `--auth-method` option.

 ## Steampipe